 Here's a common stretch for the calf muscles popular among runners.
 Pick a tree, wall or solid object and brace yourself with your hands, chin high, feet positioned a foot or more back, heels on the ground.
 Then lean into the tree.

 The Tuesday workouts will not change greatly.
 Running a quarter mile further today takes you up to 1.75 miles.
 Adding a quarter mile each Tuesday for the next half dozen weeks also doesn't seem like much, but it will allow you eventually to run 3 miles, and complete a 5-K race.
-See my comments on Thursday and Saturday for measuring distance if you pick an outdoor track as your training site.
+See my comments on Thursday and Saturday for measuring distance.

 Strength training is particularly important if you fit into one or more of three groups: 1) female, 2) skinny person, 3) old guy, like me.
 But even if not, I suggest you train with weights to improve your general fitness.